The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 This little beauty encourages overnight use to help boost lash health and strength.
 So, after dousing my lashes in the gel formula before bed, I woke up to perfectly separated lash hairs that also looked magically curled, too.

-The small silicone brush coated my lashes in just enough product, while also being the ideal size for my not-so-bushy brows and holding down shorter hairline hairs.
-While I wish the brush could hold more product at once, it was still one of the best clear mascara formulas I tried.
+The small silicone brush coated my lashes in just enough product, while also being the ideal size for my not-so-bushy brows and to hold down shorter hairline hairs.
+While I wish that this brush could hold more product at once, it was still one of the best clear mascara formulas I tried.
 It is on the pricey side compared to others in this guide, but if your budget permits, it's a really great investment.

 How we tested the best clear mascaras